wss8013/wss8013/README.md

 👩‍🎓 I am currently pursuing Master's degree in Computer Science at Northeastern University. <br/>
 👯 I'm looking for internship opportunities to help me grow in the field to gain some mentorship from professionals in the field.<br/>
 🎯 My further goal is to become work as a full time software engineer and build the future of the world using my engineering skill.<br/>
-🌱 I’m currently learning Andriod Development and working on my app project.<br/>
+🌱 I’m currently learning full-stack Web Development and working on my Web project.<br/>
 <img align="right" alt="Coding" width="380" src="https://c.tenor.com/PP9v7VIs6R4AAAAd/scaler-create-impact.gif">
 <h3 align="left">Connect with me:</h3>
 <p align="left">